-The District maintains a premium based health care insurance plan through Blue Cross Blue Shield called Blue Dimensions for substantially all full-time employees.
+The District maintains a premium based health care insurance plan through Blue Cross Blue Shield for substantially all full-time employees.
 Effective January 1, 2013, the District switched to this health insurance plan due to cost savings associated with the new plan.